GenomicMedLab/fantasy-football-rulebook/docs/index.rst

 should be made at the rulebook `issue tracker`_.

 .. note::
-   The 2021 Season will kick off on Thursday, Sept.
-9, 2021. :ref:`enrollment` will
+   The 2022 NFL Season will kick off on Thursday, Sept.
+8, 2022. open :ref:`enrollment` for the 2022 season will begin in June 2022.
-   begin in June.

 .. toctree::
    :maxdepth: 2